Quality Assurance Fact Sheet

 Written quarterly reports must be signed and dated by the Facility Director and maintained for at least five years.
 By signing the report, the Facility Director is attesting to the effectiveness of the quality improvement efforts.
-The report must address the indicators, minimal thresholds and remediation of metrics if warranted.
+The report must address the indicators, minimal thresholds and remediation if warranted.

 QA Practical Recommendations

 - When selecting a clinical outcome, remember to choose a sleep disorder that is specific to the facility.